rohangd03/Medical_Insurance_Prdiction/README.md

-# Medical_Insurance_Prdiction
+# 🌐 Website I made for a Linear Regression modeol trained on the medical insurance dataset
-Application of Machine Learning in Biological Systems ~ Assignment 1
+This assignment is part of the course "Application of Machine Learning in Biological Systems" Other projects can be found on https://github.com/rohangd03/machine-learning-in-biological-systems-ES60011